 One 30-minute Hammam treatment for two and daily American breakfast

-Room C15 has possibly the most private of all the hotel’s terraces, overlooking the pool; the bedroom itself is on the small side, but it’s unique and really lovely.
-The largest suite in the house is C18, with its enourmous private patio ringed with saguaro cacti, lavender, lime and tangerine trees.
+The Grand Deluxe has possibly the most private of all the hotel’s terraces, overlooking the pool; the bedroom itself is on the small side, but it’s unique and really lovely.
+The largest suite in the house is Owner's Suite C, with its enormous private patio ringed with saguaro cacti, lavender, lime and tangerine trees.
 It’s a peaceful spot, away from the pool.

 This is definitely a place for leisurely lounging, not laps: the infinity pool is surrounded by a gently bubbling fountain, palm fronds and beautiful bougainvillea.

 Don’t forget your sunblock – San Miguel de Allende’s about 6,000ft above sea level so the sun is strong.
 And, bring shoes in which you can comfortably navigate the historic town’s often steep cobblestoned streets.

 Neither guest rooms nor common areas are easily accessible in a wheelchair.